jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## What's Your Conclusion, Stargazer

-I wanted to write _Black Mirror_ stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society because they'd dead-set on building a new and better world.
+I wanted to write _Black Mirror_ stories about cyborgologists, Techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society because they'd dead-set on building a new and better world.

 I'd love to show how the new economy is where everyone lives a compelling story worthy of a Netflix series.
 When ordinary people believe in Techvolution, old rivalries between race and religions die off, because everyone is the hero of their own story.